axiomcat/Angler/README.md

 Show current standings based on scoring.

-# Upcoming features
+## `!failquotes`

-- [] Show a random mean quote when someone fails to do the challenge.
+You can add or remove quotes that are sent when someone fails to guess the angle.

+## Seasons

+All scores are reset every month, and the winner for that month gets a corralazo.